U.S. flag An official website of the United States government.

 About the Program

-• Receive invitations to special events and/or face-to-face professional development opportunities.
+• Receive invitations to special events and professional development opportunities.

-• Publish their work in The Earth Scientist, the peer-reviewed journal of the National Earth Science Teachers Association.
+• Publish work in the nationally distributed, peer-reviewed journal of the National Earth Science Teachers Association.

 Project Focus Areas